dti-illinois/alexa-illinois/README.md

 ## Dining Information
 This skill can provide user with the menu of the 20 dining halls (supported hall list below) in the campus of the University of Illinois at Urbana-Champaign.

 ### Supported Language
-Below are the supported phrases to use this skill:
-- Invoke Skill:
+- Invoke skill:
    - Alexa, start menu checker.
 - Apply/Remove food filter:
    - Vegan/Vegetarian/Gluten-free.
-- General Query:
+- General query:
    - {meal} in {hall} today/tomorrow?
    - What's the {meal} in {hall} today/tomorrow?
    - What's the {meal} at {hall} today/tomorrow?